Which role is right for you?

-We have a range of fantastic opportunities for you to get involved, in fact we have nearly 30 different roles for you to choose from.
-Here is a brief overview of some of our roles, however further information is available when you download our Volunteer Information Pack or chat to our Volunteer Team.
+We have a growing range of fantastic volunteer opportunities for you to get involved, here are a few options below, however there is a lot more information available when you download Your Volunteer Welcome Pack or chat to our Volunteer Team.

 Looking to improve your fitness and help others at the same time?
-Our Tandem Pilots (MK only), Walking Guides, Goalball Volunteers and Bowls Club Helpers donate their time to help others enjoy exercise and keep themselves fit in the process.
-Tandem and Bowls both operate during the week, however, if you only have time available at weekends, then our Walking Guide and Goalball volunteer roles would be ideal.
+Our Tandem Pilots (MK only), Walking Guides (MK & Aylesbury) and Bowls Club Helpers (Aylesbury only) donate their time to help others enjoy exercise and keep themselves fit and healthy too.
+Tandem and Bowls both operate during the week, however, if you only have time available at weekends, then our Walking Guide role would be ideal.

 Learn new skills or utilise your existing ones